elishamutang/calculator/README.md

 This branch solved the following:

-When user clicks "+", it will not show on the calculator display.
+1. When user clicks "+", it will not show on the calculator display.
 It will still calculate the sum nonetheless.
+2. Chain operations

 The following questions still need to be answered/coded:

 1. Tweak Equals button.
 If user repeatedly presses Equals button, what should and should not happen?
+2. Tweak chain operations (make 23+70-20/x5 work)
-2. Floating numbers.
+3. Floating numbers.